 The museum’s fifteen galleries for the Art of the Arab Lands, Turkey, Iran, Central Asia, and Later South Asia traces the course of Islamic civilization over 13 centuries and includes an 11-foot-high mosaic-tiled 14th-century prayer niche, a wood-panelled reception hall and the Simonetti Carpet, woven around 1500.

-Opened in early 2012, the Met’s revitalized American Wing (a.k.a.
+Opened in early 2012, the Metropolitan Museum of Art’s revitalized American Wing (a.k.a.
 The New American Wing Galleries for Paintings, Sculpture, and Decorative Arts) is 30,000 square feet of open, skylit space showcasing one of the best and most extensive collections of American art in the country.
 The highlight here is Emanuel Gottlieb Leutze's magnificent 1851 painting, Washington Crossing the Delaware.

 With its displays of knights on armored models of horses, the Arms and Armor section features swords, armor and other weapons from both East and West, and is a favorite with kids and history buffs.

 The Asian art collection is internationally known for its collection of Chinese painting and calligraphy; highlights include a print of Hokusai's famous Under the Wave off Kanagawa.

 The Greek and Roman art collection dates from the opening of the museum, and contains more than 17,000 pieces, including the famous limestone Amathus Sarcophagus and wall paintings that were excavated from two villas on the slopes of Mount Vesuvius.
 It is known around the world for its Greek vases and grave reliefs, and for its marble and bronze Roman portrait busts.